Selling a business starts with an accurate valuation

 The Business Valuation Process

 Most business owners have a number in their heads of what they think their small business is worth.
-However, many times, the small business owner will have it wrong because they do not have the training, which is not part of their expertise.
+However, many small business owners often get it wrong because they lack the necessary training, which is not part of their core expertise.

 There are three ways you can get a report on the value of your business.